MOxUnit/MOxUnit/docs/moxunit/installation.md

 ## Manual installation

--   Download the [MOxUnit zip archive] from the [MOxUnit] website, and extract it.
+-   Download the [MOxUnit zip archive] from the MOxUnit repository, and extract it.
     This should result in a directory called ``MOxUnit-master``.

 -   Start Matlab or GNU Octave.